MountainGod2/stripalerts/README.md

 ## Acknowledgments

-- Chaturbate Events API for providing the event data.
+- [Chaturbate Events API](https://chaturbate.com/) for providing the event data.
-- Adafruit for the LED animation library.
+- [Adafruit](https://www.adafruit.com/) for the fantastic LED animation library.
+- [ChatGPT](https://chat.openai.com/) for creating 90% of this program (README.md included), and for letting me cosplay as a python programmer.